Intervention/docs/validation/v4/rules/base64.md

-# Base64 Rule
+---
+title: "Base64 Rule"
-## Validate a Base64 Encoded String
+subtitle: "Validate a Base64 Encoded String"
-Discover how to validate Base64 encoded strings with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Discover how to validate Base64 encoded strings with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Base64::__construct()